The-Martyr/Awesome-Multimodal-Reasoning/README.md

 This is a repository for organizing papres related to Multimodal Reasoning in Multimodal Large Language Models (Image, Video).

-With the development of the visual capabilities and reasoning capabilities (RL powered) of multimodal large language models(MLLMs/LVLMs), researchers have high hopes for the multimodal reasoning capabilities of MLLM/LVLM.
+With the development of the visual (audio) capabilities and reasoning capabilities (RL powered) of multimodal large language models(MLLMs/LVLMs/LSLMs), researchers have high hopes for the multimodal reasoning capabilities of MLLM/LVLM/LSLM.

 This repo also select paper about visual generation with RL/CoT.